 \subsection{Reinforcement Learning}

-Reinforcement Learning (RL) targets \textit{sequential decision making}~\cite{Sutton1998}; in an RL problem, an agent learns how to achieve a complex task by taking consecutive actions.
-RL differs from both supervised and unsupervised techniques: in supervised learning, a dataset of input-output tuples is available, and the goal is to find a generalized function mapping them.
-In unsupervised learning, an unlabeled dataset is available, and the goal is to find if a hidden structure exists within.
-In contrast, in RL, not only is the data often unlabeled, but the algorithm must discover the sequential steps of transitions that bring its final, desired state.

-\textbf{Trial and error.} An RL agent learns its optimal strategy through interactions with its environment: the agent observes and measures its environment, and executes actions.
-Actions can alter the internal state of the environment.
-Thus, the agent observes the effects of its action, and uses a reward signal to evaluate their usefulness.
-By exploring the environment and trying random actions, the agent can accumulate experiences and build an internal model of how its actions affect the environment.
-By exploiting its reward and with enough accumulated knowledge, the agent can construct a sequence of actions that solves the complex task at hand.
+Reinforcement Learning (RL) targets \textit{sequential decision making}~\cite{Sutton1998}; in an RL problem, an agent learns how to achieve a complex task by taking consecutive actions in an environment with unknown rules and dynamics.
+Learning happens through active interaction: the agent measures its environment, then executes actions affecting it back; a reward signal indicates if the desired goal is reached.
+By exploring the environment and trying random actions, the agent accumulates experiences and builds an internal model.
+By exploiting its reward and with enough knowledge, the agent constructs a sequence of actions that solves the complex task at hand.

-\textbf{Markov Decision Processes.} An RL problem is said to be solvable if the environment can be represented as a Markov Decision Process (MDP) \cite{White2001}.
-MDPs extend Markov chains: in Markov chains, the transition from a state to a new state is represented as a probabilistic distribution.
-In an MDP, a decision additionally affects the transition.
-More formally, an MDP is represented by the tuple $(\mathcal{S},\mathcal{A},\mathcal{P},\mathcal{R})$, where $\mathcal{S}$ is the set of possible states, $\mathcal{A}$ the set of possible actions, $\mathcal{P}$ the transition probability function and $\mathcal{R}$ a reward function.
+\textbf{Markov Decision Processes.} An RL problem is said to be solvable if the environment can be represented as a Markov Decision Process (MDP).
+MDPs extend Markov chains: the transition to a new state is modeled as a transition probability-distribution, from a state-decision pair.
+Formally, an MDP is represented by the tuple $(\mathcal{S},\mathcal{A},\mathcal{P},\mathcal{R})$, where $\mathcal{S}$ is the set of states, $\mathcal{A}$ the set of actions, $\mathcal{P}$ the transition probability-function and $\mathcal{R}$ a reward function.